sebastianspicker/otherlight/README.md

   Main --> Sim0
   Main --> init
   Wire --> ApplyInit
-  ApplyInit --> RAF
+  ApplyInit --> Scheduler
-  RAF --> loop
+  Scheduler --> loop
-  Readouts --> RAF
+  Readouts --> Scheduler
 ```

-User actions (Apply, Reset, Preset, Real system, or mode change) update params and call `rebuildSimulationFromParams()` or `resetSimTimeAndLC()` as in the Architecture flow; the frame loop keeps running and reflects the new state on the next frame.
+User actions such as Apply parameters, Reset time, scenario selection, and mode changes update the product state and invalidate the rendered view.
+Continuous animation frames run only while the simulation is active; paused and hidden states render on meaningful invalidation instead of maintaining an idle redraw loop.

 The learner-facing shell now exposes three complementary views of the same step state: